Chris Collins Arrested, Republican Congressman Faces Insider Trading Charges

 The Republican legislator gave himself up to federal agents in Manhattan, offering no visible resistance, and is expected to make an appearance in a federal court in lower Manhattan later on today.
 In addition to his court appearance, the United States attorney for the Southern District of New York has scheduled a press conference to speak to the proceedings and all matters related to them at noon today, detailing the charges levied against the three men.

-Rep. Christopher Collins was the first sitting congressman to endorse President Donald Trump according to CNN, and has supported the President’ initiatives in the past — from the so-called travel ban to the current administration’s sweeping tax cuts.
+Rep. Christopher Collins was the first sitting congressman to endorse President Donald Trump, according to CNN, and has supported the president’s initiatives in the past — from the so-called travel ban to the current administration’s sweeping tax cuts.